kubernetes-sigs/gateway-api/site-src/guides/multiple-ns.md

 isolate access and  configuration across their apps as much as possible to minimize access and failure domains.
-They use separate HTTPRoutes attached to the same Gateway to isolate routing configurations, such as canary rollouts, and still share the same but share the same IP address, port, DNS domain, and TLS certificate.
+They use separate HTTPRoutes attached to the same Gateway to isolate routing configurations, such as canary rollouts, but still share the same IP address, port, DNS domain, and TLS certificate.
 - The store team has a single Service called _store_ that they have deployed in the `store-ns` Namespace which also needs to be exposed behind the same IP address and domain.